franiglesias/repo/Github 101 @ typeform.md

 ### Merge branches to master (or another branch)

-Introducing Pull Request
+(Introducing Pull Request)

-Open a pull request
+1. Open a pull request
+2. Merge changes (when approved)
+3. Delete the branch after merge
+4. (should delete the local branch also)

+## Rebase

+Rebase is a way to merge the changes of a branch into another one keeping the history chronological order of commits.